Wireless-XZ/alx-low_level_programming/0x00-hello_world/README.md

 ### 5. Hello, printf
 > Mandatory

-Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+Write a C program that prints exactly `with proper grammar, but the outcome is a piece of art,`, followed by a new line.
-* Use the function printf
+* Use the function `printf`
-* You are not allowed to use the function puts
+* You are not allowed to use the function `puts`
-* Your program should return 0
+* Your program should return `0`
-* Your program should compile without warning when using the -Wall gcc option
+* Your program should compile without warning when using the `-Wall gcc` option
 ```
 julien@ubuntu:~/c/0x00$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 5-printf.c
 julien@ubuntu:~/c/0x00$ ./a.out